ds5110/ohdsi-fall24/README.md

 Note that your Object ID won't match these exactly.
 Important part is if the Row Count Estimate is the same, and make sure none of them are empty.
 You can check if the tables are empty by double clicking the table name and check the 'Data' tab.

-If you see any error, please refer to the 'Makefile' and try running .py file individually.
-For example, if you had an error message while 'stroke_ancestor' table is being created, try running following command:
+If you see any error, please refer to the 'Makefile' and try running each .py file individually.
+For example, if you had an error message while 'stroke_ancestor' table is being created, try running the following command:

 ```
 make stroke_ancestor
 ```

-This is going to run the 'stroke_ancestor.py' file only, and you can debug by opening the 'stroke_ancestor.py' file and read through the code.
+This is going to run the 'stroke_ancestor.py' file only, and you can debug by opening the 'stroke_ancestor.py' file and reading through the code.

 ## Step 2: Plotting

-Following make commands can be used in your Anaconda PowerShell Prompt to plot the figures we have in this repo:
+The following make commands can be used in your Anaconda PowerShell Prompt to plot the figures we have in this repo:

 ```
 make plot_stroke_desc_concept